Sustainability in the value chain

 Mapping suppliers

-To get an overview of how good our suppliers are when it comes to sustainability, we are now mapping all suppliers with annual sales volume to Storebrand of more than 1 million NOK, through a questionnaire divided into the following main areas:
+To get an overview of how good our suppliers are when it comes to sustainability, we are mapping suppliers with annual sales volume to Storebrand of more than 1 million NOK, through a questionnaire divided into the following main areas:

 • How sustainability is integrated into suppliers' strategies